silverballz/silverballz/README.md

 | 🎮 **Prisoner's Dilemma Simulator** | Game theory simulator exploring multi-strategy interactions in iterated tournaments |

 🔗 Check out more on my [GitHub](https://github.com/silverballz)!

 ---

+## 🏆 Achievements

+- 🥈 **Runner-up – Yuri Night 2025 (IIT BHU)**
+  🚀 Developed a high-performance ML pipeline to classify real NASA asteroid data.
+Only first-year team in the top tier.

+- 🥇 **Winner – IEEE Data Visualization Challenge (RGIPT)**
+  📊 Led the team to victory against 100+ competitors by designing an insightful data storytelling dashboard.

+- 🧠 **Certificate of Distinction – CeNSE Winter School, IISc Bengaluru**
+  🧪 Ranked in the top 5% for outstanding performance in a national-level semiconductor technology program.

+- 🧑‍💻 **The Newbie Award – Hackmatrix 2025 (IIT Patna)**
+  🛠️ Recognized for innovation in AI/ML applications in the offline finals — the only first-year finalist.

+---